accordproject/ergo/BUILD.md

 $ opam install coq-qcert.1.0.7
 ```

-### Build the Jura Compiler
+### Build the Ergo Compiler

-To recompile Jura from its source, do:
+To recompile Ergo from its source, do:

 ```
 $ make cleanall
-$ make jura
+$ make ergo
 ```

 ## License

-Jura is distributed under the terms of the Apache 2.0 License, see
+Ergo is distributed under the terms of the Apache 2.0 License, see
 [LICENSE](LICENSE)

 Copyright 2018 Clause, Inc.